Page Content

 • Musician

 However, teaching is not the only career option available to graduates of a Master’s in Music Education.
-Several other jobs are equally, if not more rewarding, or simply cater to a specific personal interest or professional goal.
+Several other jobs are equally, if not more rewarding, or cater to a specific personal interest or professional goal.
 Examples of some such jobs are:

 • Music Director